Last week I received a photo from my son who is in the military. He had taken a photo of a windshield with multiple cracks in it.

 I’ve been to the miserable Camp Fear many times.
 It’s very easy to find.
 I’m pretty sure everyone has been to it at least once.
 It’s an extremely popular hangout.
 There is actually one around every turn.
 Unfortunately the longer you stay there the harder it is to leave.
 It’s an immensely comfortable place.

 The other choice of camps, that were available to me that day, is Camp Faith.
 I’ve been frequenting this camp more often than Camp Fear lately.
 It’s not as easy to find as the alternative choice but it can be found if you ask the right people.
 You’ll know who they are when you see them.
-They are the ones with the smiles on their faces.
+They are the ones with smiles on their faces and positive words coming out of their mouths.
 There is also a map (the Bible) that gives directions leading straight to Camp Faith.

 I much prefer this camp over the other option.
-Once there you never want to leave.
-The other attendants of this camp are always so encouraging.
-They are all very cheerful and friendly.
-This camp also offers daily activities including: trust, peace, joy, and optimism.
+Once there, you never want to leave.
+The other attendants of this camp are always so encouraging, cheerful, and friendly.
+This camp also offers daily activities including trust, peace, joy, and optimism.
 There aren’t as many people at this camp as Camp Fear.
 However, this camp is much more enjoyable.
 There is plenty of laughter and tranquility to be experienced.
 And victory celebrations are a frequent occurrence.

 Philippians 4:6-7 Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your request to God.
 And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.

-How do you react to unsettling situations that could have potentially resulted in disaster?
-Do you choose to allow fear to overtake you and your thoughts taking you to a place of would’ve could’ve should’ve?
+How do you react to unsettling situations that could have potentially resulted in a disaster?
+Do you choose to allow fear to overtake you and your thoughts to take you to a place of would’ve could’ve should’ve?
 Or do you choose to trust God and thank Him for the positive outcome?

 Fear is a result of a lack of trust in God.
 You can’t trust someone you don’t know.
 To get to know God you have to spend time with Him.
-You have to talk to Him (pray), read about Him and study Him.
-When I say read and study about God I mean read and study His word; the Bible.
-Talk to Him, have conversations with Him, study His behaviors and mannerisms; learn His character.
+You have to talk to Him (pray), read about Him, and study Him by reading and studying the Bible; God’s word.

 Prayer for salvation: Dear God, I know I am a sinner, and I ask for your forgiveness.
 I believe Jesus Christ is Your Son.
 I believe that He died for my sin and that You raised Him to life.
 I want to trust Him as my Savior and follow Him as Lord, from this day forward.
 Guide my life and help me to do Your will.
 I pray this in the name of Jesus.
 Amen.